aethersh/as215207.net/src/content/pop/nova.md

   url: https://pdxnet.co.uk
 ---

+> This node is currently down as we need to change providers for our Virginia PoP.

 nova is our newest server, acquired so that we can join [NVIX](https://nvix.us/).

 This node runs NixOS with Pathvector & BIRD 2.
-It was our first full NixOS system and served as the testing ground for our preliminary pathvector + nix integration.

 ## Prefixes